J-O-S-I-E/applied-ai-system-project/README.md

 **Separation of concerns**

 The original design split data (`Owner → Pet → Task`) from logic (`Scheduler`).
-This decision paid off during the AI extension: the Scheduler could be reused without modification, and the AI services simply wrap its output rather than replacing it.
+This paid off during the AI extension: the Scheduler was reused without modification, and the AI services wrap its output rather than replacing it.

 **Stateless API**

 The React frontend owns all application state.
 Every API call sends the complete owner + pets + tasks payload.
-This means the backend is stateless — no session management, no database — which simplifies deployment and keeps each request independently testable.
+This keeps the backend stateless — no session management, no database — which simplifies deployment and makes each request independently testable.

 **Graceful degradation**

 All three AI services (`ai_agent`, `rag`, `evaluator`) are optional from the UI's perspective.
-If `GEMINI_API_KEY` is missing, the evaluator and RAG still run; only the Gemini call is skipped and an error message is returned in the `ai.error` field.
+If `GEMINI_API_KEY` is missing, the evaluator still runs; the RAG and Gemini steps are skipped and an error message is returned in the `ai.error` field.
 The schedule itself is never blocked by an AI failure.

+**Per-pet RAG isolation**

+Each pet gets its own retrieval pass scoped to its species, age, and tasks.
+This prevents a dog's walking guidelines from contaminating a cat's feeding context.
+The multi-query approach (4 queries per pet) broadens recall; hybrid reranking (semantic score + keyword overlap boost) improves precision.

 **Design changes from original**